 This is a fault the follow-on Dark Passion Play did not display so much anymore.
 And the use of the orchestra sometimes almost turns on them.
 Too much orchestra and you are going beyond Epica.
 And this is definitely a bad thing.
 They just about avoided that mighty rock in this tormented sea of wonders.

 So, what have we got?

 The positives of course largely outweigh the negatives.
 The success of Once is proof of the pudding in itself.
-Finland, Germany, Greece, Norway, all hitting the first position on the charts.
-Once hit gold in a number of countries and – as usual almost – multiple platinum in Finland.
+Finland, Germany, Greece, Norway, all hit the first position on the charts.
+Once hit gold in a number of countries, and – as usual almost – multiple platinum in Finland.

 And the verdict?